Back

 Deoksugung, like the other Palaces in Seoul, was intentionally heavily destroyed during the colonial period of Korea.
 Currently, only one-third of the structures that were standing before the occupation remains.

-Today, it has a modern and western-style garden and fountain.
+Today, it has a modern, Western-style garden and fountain.
 The Changing of the Royal Guard in front of Daehanmun Gate is a popular event for many visitors.

-Most of Gyeonghuigung was lost to two fires that broke out in the 19th century, and then the Japanese dismantled what remained during their occupation.
-In the palace grounds, today are the Seoul Museum of History and The Seoul Museum of Art annexe.
+Most of Gyeonghuigung was lost to two fires in the 19th century, and the Japanese dismantled what remained during their occupation.
+Today, the Seoul Museum of History and The Seoul Museum of Art annexe are located in the palace grounds.

 Hanok Villages